Best Practices for SEO in 2025

 • Incorporate visual elements.
 Images, videos, infographics—anything to make your content more engaging.
 No one wants to look at plain text all day.

-Now that we got that covered, time to dive into how to avoid those outdated SEO tactics that are basically digital dinosaurs now.
+Now that we got that covered, time to dive into the tech stuff.

 Technical SEO Best Practices for 2025